 This post went out in the form of a newsletter last week and got some good dialogue going.
 Turns out nobody has ever heard of HB1896 before!
 There has been so little chatter about it that google results return a post to my own blog from the “no you cannot sell my data” post.
 So, … More The Day the Data Died – repost

 Creative financing provides a valuable workaround for energy efficient growing equipment for marijuana growers in Washington State.
 Energy and maintenance costs for non-efficient lighting can cost $1-2 per gram of final product – as much as a grower might hope to make in profit.
 Seinergy LLC hopes to change this equation by helping growers save … More Creative Finance for Grow Lights

 Incentives or financing?
 Which is best for you?
 Utility incentives are great! ..right?!
 Yes… if you can front the full cost.
-And if you enjoy paperwork.
-0% lease option? with $0 down?
-Sounds like a scam? (yes, it does; it’s not.
-Who offers 0% money?!?)
-0% leases are available to some growers in exchange for the utility … More Incentives OR financing?
+And if you enjoy paperwork and have a solid grasp of the pitfalls of securing a good energy rebate from your utility.
+0% lease option with $0 down?
+Sounds too good to be true? … More Incentives OR financing?

 “There are very few other businesses that can use as much energy,” says Ron Flax, a sustainability official in Boulder County, Colorado. http://www.portlandmercury.com/portland/getting-baked/Content?oid=16246263 Researcher Evan Mills found that emissions caused by one kilogram (2.2 pounds) of pot are roughly equal to driving across the country seven times in a fuel-efficient car. http://www.portlandmercury.com/portland/getting-baked/Content?oid=16246263 “Agrijuana … uses … More Just how much energy does it take to grow a little weed?